pfsense/docs/source/packages/haproxy-package.rst

 on both ports and a single server directive is made with no port, it will operate the expected way.

-In pfSense, two server directives will be generated; one for each port.
+In pfSense software, two server directives will be generated; one for each port.
 HAProxy will not send connections the expected way.
 It will loadbalance between them, regardless of whether the frontend and server ports match.

-Therefore in pfSense a separate frontend must be created for this, as they are essentially different services.
+Therefore in pfSense software a separate frontend must be created for this, as they are essentially different services.
 Listen on port 25 and 2525, and it doesn't matter whether someone connected on one port gets directed to the other, then they can be combined.

 Splitting the servers up by port also means that a separate entry will exist for each one in the stats page, but the port will not be shown.
 In